 About Me

-I’m a psychologist studying early neural and cognitive processes, particularly interested in the mind-body problem within social contexts - examining how social cognition interfaces with the physical states of the brain and body.
-I completed my PhD from the University of British Columbia in 2021, focusing on the neurophysiological processes underlying infants’ responses to social interactions.
-Following this, I completed a postdoctoral program at the University of Maryland, investigating the links between early brain activity and cognitive functioning and the developmental roots of social anxiety.
-Currently, as a postdoc at the University of British Columbia, I’m using magnetoencephalography (MEG) and machine learning to investigate how social information and speech are represented in the brains of adults and infants.
+I’m a psychologist studying early neural and cognitive development, with a particular interest in the mind-body problem as it plays out in social contexts.
+My research explores how social cognition is intertwined with the physical states of the brain and body.
+I earned my PhD in 2021 from the University of British Columbia, where I worked with Kiley Hamlin to study the neurophysiological mechanisms underlying infants’ responses to social interactions.
+I then completed a postdoctoral fellowship with Nathan Fox at the University of Maryland, investigating the roots of social anxiety and the links between early brain activity and cognitive development.

 Outside of research, I enjoy spending time with family, hiking, biking, listening to music, and dancing Lindy Hop.